airbytehq/airbyte/docs/integrations/sources/snowflake.md

 #### Resulting schema

 The Snowflake source does not alter the schema present in your warehouse.
-Depending on the destination connected to this source, however, the schema may be altered.
+Depending on the destination connected to this source, however, the result schema may be altered.
 See the destination's documentation for more details.

 #### Features